JordPlamondon/Pong/README.md

 **Stretch Goals:**

->A winner is now declared after either player scores 11 points.
+* A winner is now declared after either player scores 11 points.
->A controls menu is implemented using HTML and CSS
+* A controls menu is implemented using HTML and CSS
->Created a larger ball, set at a slower speed for added difficulty
+* Created a larger ball, set at a slower speed for added difficulty
->Paddles are smoother, and have no delay when key is held
+* Paddles are smoother, and have no delay when key is held
->Attempted to have "+ & -" toggle the speed of the small ball, currently not working
+* Attempted to have "+ & -" toggle the speed of the small ball, currently not working
->music player implemented for optional background music
+* Music player implemented for optional background music

 **What I Learned:**